Welcome to the phpList Manual!

-Campaigns are composed in a web interface and can be personalised for each subscriber.
-Personalisation is done with the use of placeholders which display attribute data within the text of the emails, as well as unique links that allow subscribers to join or leave lists easily.
+Campaigns are composed in a web interface and can be personalized for each subscriber.
+Personalization is done with the use of placeholders which display attribute data within the text of the emails, as well as unique links that allow subscribers to join or leave lists easily.
 You can use plain text, HTML and templates.

 Once a campaign has been sent, phpList will show statistics about it.
 This will include opens/views (who read the campaign), clicks (who clicked which link in the campaign) and bounces (which addresses were incorrect and delivery failed).
 Bounced mails and unsubscribes are automatically removed from the system, which will benefit future delivery of campaigns.

-phpList is Open Source software and it is published under the AGPLv3 licence.
+phpList is Open Source software and it is published under the AGPLv3 license.
 You can install and host phpList on your own servers or you can use it via the phpList Hosted service.

 A quick tour of phpList

 phpList has an attractive web interface and a wealth of features to explore.

 Composing and sending campaigns is achieved by following a step by step process.

 In phpList you upload your contacts once and the information is ready to use every time you send a campaign.